alexqguo/Trie/README.md

 #Trie
 A quick and basic implementation of a Trie, for no particular reason.

 Rendering the Trie is very basic and does not look the best.
 The TrieNode attribute @level is used only for this purpose.

-###todo
-- Trie#remove_word